 Every Kansas City office has the same germ hotspots.
 These surfaces need daily disinfection during flu season:

-Research shows the average office keyboard contains 400 times more bacteria than a toilet seat.
+⚠ Did You Know?
+The average office keyboard contains 400 times more bacteria than a toilet seat.
 Desk phones test similarly high.
 Regular disinfection of these items prevents illness from spreading through your office.

 Frequently Overlooked Areas: Elevator Buttons, Light Switches